-As of May 15, 2020, Minnesota had not suspended any PIR requirements in response to COVID-19.
+On May 11, 2020, Minnesota lifted its moratorium and suspended PIR in response to COVID-19.

 In Minnesota, anyone interested in obtaining a license to operate a new hospital or expand beds in an existing hospital must submit a plan to obtain an exception to the state's moratorium.
 Minn.
 Stat. § 144.552.
 The plan must address: (1) whether a new hospital or new beds are necessary to provide access to care or improve services; (2) the financial impact of a new hospital or new beds; (3) how existing hospitals would be affected; (4) whether proposed services would be available to nonpaying or low-income patients; and (5) the views of affected parties.
 Minn.
 Stat. § 144.552(c)(1)-(5).
-The PIR process takes up to 150 days, during which time the Department takes an active role in suggesting adjustments to the plan.
+The PIR process takes 150-360 days, during which time the Department takes an active role in suggesting adjustments to the plan.
 The Department then makes a recommendation to the Minnesota Legislature.
 That recommendation can be different than what the original applicant asked for.
 Minn.
-Stat. § 144.552(c).
-Applications can be submitted at any time and there is no application fee.
+Stat. §§ 144.552(c), 144.553.
+Applications must be submitted by August 1 for consideration in the subsequent year's legislative session, and applicants must pay the Department's cost of reviewing and monitoring the plan.
+Minn.
+Stat. §§ 144.552(a), 144.553(a), 144.553(b).
 A public hearing is required before an application is approved or rejected, and competitors can offer evidence and testimony as to why the PIR application should be rejected.
 Minn.
-Stat. § 144.552(f).
+Stat. §§ 144.552(f), 144.553(a)(g).

 PIR?
-Number of PIRs Moratoria PIR applies with expenditure of: Temporary COVID-19 response:
+PIR applies with expenditure of: Temporary COVID-19 response:

-Hospital Beds Yes - 1 Any amount -
+Hospital Beds Yes Any amount Suspended

-Beds Outside Hospitals No - - - -
+Beds Outside Hospitals No - -

-Equipment No - - - -
+Equipment No - -

-Facilities/Buildings Yes - 2 Any amount -
+Facilities/Buildings Yes Any amount Suspended

-Services No - - - -
+Services No - -

-Emergency Medical Transport No - - - -
+Emergency Medical Transport Yes Any amount N/A